 The Walter Hood Monument Walking Trail to Monument Beach, in the Cudmirrah Nature Reserve, lies within the Conjola State Forrest.
 Access to the memorial cairn is via Bangalay Road, Bendalong, while you can access the beach and cairn from North Bendalong or the southern side of Berrara Lagoon.

-Mid north coast signs and trails
+Mid north coast

 Port Macquarie Shipping Trail, Port Macquarie